Search

 As we learnt from the previous posts, the feature vector is the mathematical representation of each document/query pair and the model will score each search result according to that vector.

-Of course we need to tell Solr how to generate the feature vector for each document in the search results.
+Of course, we need to tell Solr how to generate the feature vector for each document in the search results.

 Here comes the Feature Definition file.

-A Json array describing all the relevant features necessary to score our documents through the machine learned LTR model.
+A JSON array describing all the relevant features necessary to score our documents through the machine-learned LTR model.

 e.g.